PRX/Porter/README.md

 The `Job.Id` is a user-defined value, and is distinct from any execution IDs created when the job runs.
 The `Job.Id` is sent in all callback messages.
 It is required.

 `Source.Mode` is required and indicates the protocol used to fetch the source file.
 When the mode is set to `S3`, `Source.BucketName` and `Source.ObjectKey` are also required.
-WHen the mode is set to `HTTP`, `Source.URL` is also required, which can use either an `http://` or `https://` protocol.
+When the mode is set to `HTTP`, `Source.URL` is also required, which can use either an `http://` or `https://` protocol.

 `Inspect`, `Copy`, and `Transcode` are the various tasks that can be run during a job execution.
 Each task type will have its own format.

 `Callbacks` is an array of endpoints to which callback messages about the job execution will be sent.
-Each endpoint object has a `Mode` (supported modes are `AWS/SNS`, `AWS/SQS`, and `HTTP`).
+Each endpoint object has a `Type` (supported types are `AWS/SNS`, `AWS/SQS`, and `HTTP`).
 Different modes will have additional required properties.
 (HTTP callbacks will **not** follow redirects.)

 ### Callback Messages